onflow/docs/docs/tools/clients/index.md

 [Flow JVM SDK](https://github.com/onflow/flow-jvm-sdk) is a library for JVM-compatible languages, implemented in Kotlin, that provides utilities to interact with the Flow blockchain.

-## Unity

-[Flow SDK for Unity](./unity-sdk/index.md) allows Unity developers to integrate their games and applications with the Flow blockchain.

 ## JavaScript (FCL)

 [Flow Client Library (FCL)](./fcl-js/index.md) is a package used to interact with user wallets and the Flow blockchain.